 - Portuguese sweet bread

 - Bagels (these are a bit more involved to make)

 What’s the difference between yeast bread and sourdough?

 Sourdough breads are made with a natural leavening agent.
 You’ve probably heard the term “sourdough starter.”
 This is an active leavening agent that causes bread to rise.
 A good sourdough starter can live for years if well cared for.

-Sourdough breads generally take longer to rise than those made with commercially-produced yeast.
+Baking bread from scratch with a sourdough starter differs in that it generally takes longer to rise than those made with commercially-produced yeast.

 That long rise causes the flours to ferment.
 Some people find that fermented sourdough breads are easier to digest.
 To get started with sourdough fermentation, you’ll need to make a sourdough starter.
 Then give these recipes a try: